 - Section 1.
 Employees shall be granted time off without deduction from pay for the following reasons: - (a) Death in the immediate family: This time off shall not exceed three working days.
 If additional time is necessary, vacation or sick leave shall be used. - (b) Jury Duty.
-Proof of daily attendance must be furnished to the City upon the conclusion of Jury service. - Section 2.
-The "Immediate Family" shall consist of spouse, child, stepchild, Mother, Father, Brother, Sister, Stepmother, Guardian, Mother-in-Law, Father-in-Law, Grandmother, Grandfather, Brother-in-Law, Sister-in-Law and Grandchildren. - Section 3.
+Proof of daily attendance must be furnished to the City upon the conclusion of jury service.
+If an employee reports for jury duty and is excused that day he/she shall be required to report back to his/her job or, as soon as practical thereafter, except such employee shall not be required to do so in said instance if there is less than four (4) hours remaining in his/her work shift.
+Failure to report to work may result in disciplinary action. - Section 2.
+The "Immediate Family" shall consist of spouse, child, stepchild, Mother, Father, Brother, Sister, Stepmother, Stepfather, Guardian, Mother-in-Law, Father-in-Law, Grandmother, Grandfather, Brother-in-Law, Sister-in-Law and Grandchildren. - Section 3.
 Whenever an employee requests time-off for back time owed or compensatory time, he shall notify the immediate supervisor within forty-eight (48) hours and, in return, the employee shall be notified twenty-four (24) hours in advance (time permitting) of the date required as to whether the request was granted or denied. - Section 4.
 The City agrees to provide time to any employee who provides a qualified substitute to perform his/her tour of duty.
 This request shall be made in writing.
 Said substitute shall be approved by the immediate supervisor.